X and Y Intercept Calculator

 The y-intercept of a line or curve is the point where the line crosses the y-axis.
 More specifically, the y-intercept is the y-coordinate of the point on the line that has an x-coordinate equal to 0.

-For example, given the function f(x) = y, you can find the y-intercept by setting x to 0.
-For a linear line, you can use the following methods to calculate the point where the line crosses the y-axis.
+For example, given a linear function f(x) = y, you can find the y-intercept by setting x to 0 so that f(0) = b.
+For a line, you can use the following methods to calculate the point where the line crosses the y-axis.

 Y-Intercept of a Line in Slope-Intercept Form